 1. Shane Warne

-Shane Warne is by far the best leg-spinner who has ever lived.
+Shane Warne is by far the best spinner in the world and is also widely regarded as the “King of Spin.”
 Beyond the amazing number of wickets he took for Australia, Shane Warne’s impact as a cricketer is considerable.
 Warne is a master artisan with a variety of skills and a smart cricketing mind.
 He easily mastered the leg-spinner, googly top-spinner, and flipper versions of the traditional wrist-spinner.
 Many spin bowlers who went on to play Test cricket in the future claimed that watching Shane Warne inspired them.
 It is simple to overlook exactly how extraordinary Warne’s abilities were since there was so much to the complete Warne package.

 Early on, he had the ability to bowl huge leg-breaks that also managed to swerve through the air; this was what made Mike Gatting’s “Ball of the Century” at Old Trafford in 1993.
 Warne was an essential member of the Australian team that won the 1999 World Cup.
 He finished with 20 wickets in the tournament and was named “Player of the Match” in both the semifinal and the world cup final match.
 His statistics may be second best, but they are quite incredible: 708 wickets in 145 Tests at an average of 25.41.
 No bowler has ever taken more wickets against a single nation than he did in his 36 Test matches against England alone (195) wickets.